But it IS Normal! ~ Part II

 It is why I've written this poem in the fashion it is.
 There is hope, and the young man sitting, resting, thinking things through, is not perturbed by prejudice.

-He's summed 'em all up in those two final words in that last line.
+He's summed them all up in those two final words in that last line.
 In my mind’s eye, he springs up triumphant, unbowed, puts his top back on, and sprints into work - a happy chap - full of life, compassionate, loving.

-Written July 1, 2014
+Written 1 July 2014

 Banner Photo by Brian Lawson on Unsplash